Covered Services for Youth

 • Other State Funds: Covered

-• Pre-Authorization Required: No, unless youth has already had 416 units of peer support in the calendar year
+• Pre-Auth Required: No, unless youth has already had 416 units of peer support in the calendar year